peteroupc/peteroupc.github.io/randextract.md

 <a id=In_Information_Security></a>
 ## In Information Security

-In information security, randomness extraction serves to generate a seed, password, encryption key, or other secret value from hard-to-predict sources of noise.
+In information security, randomness extraction serves to generate a seed, password, encryption key, or other secret value from hard-to-predict nondeterministic sources.

 Randomness extraction for information security is discussed in NIST SP 800-90B sec.
 3.1.5.1, and RFC 4086 sec.
 4.2 and 5.2.
-Popular choices of such extractors include keyed cryptographic hash functions (see, e.g., (Cliff et al., 2009)<sup>[**(1)**](#Note1)</sup>).
+Possible choices of such extractors include keyed cryptographic hash functions (see, e.g., (Cliff et al., 2009)<sup>[**(1)**](#Note1)</sup>) and two-universal hash functions with a random seed (Frauchiger et al., 2013)<sup>[**(10)**](#Note10)</sup>.
 In information security applications:

-- Extractors other than keyed cryptographic hash functions should not be used by themselves in randomness extraction.
+- Unkeyed hash functions and other unkeyed extraction functions should not be used by themselves in randomness extraction.
-- Where possible, there should be two or more independent sources of noise from which to apply randomness extraction.
+- Where possible, there should be two or more independent nondeterministic sources from which to apply randomness extraction.

 Some papers also refer to two-source extractors and resilient functions (especially the works by E. Chattopadhyay and D. Zuckerman), but there are few if any real implementations of these extraction techniques.